kaulin/42_push_swap/README.md

 ## Optimisations
 - Special cases for stacks of sizes 2-5.
 - Noticing opportunities to utilise double rotate and double reverse rotate.
-- For larger sets, increase the amount of elements left
+- For larger sets, increase the amount of elements left in stack A.

+## Possible improvements
+-